Capture their attention with fun songs and fingerplays for preschoolers about spring!

 Before your students come for their next session, add a few silk flowers to your pot.
 You grew these flowers!
 What happened?

 The Farmer Plants the Seeds This song and fingerplay repeats seeds and crops (plurals).
 There’s also plenty of verb practice: plants, comes, begins, picks.
-There’s a YouTube version of the Farmer Plants the Seeds by The Kiboomers.
+There’s a YouTube version of The Farmer Plants the Seeds by The Kiboomers.

 Explore the farm theme with this one.
 Bring in a few veggies.
-Cut them up in small pieces and have a tasting.
+Cut them up into small pieces and have a tasting.
 Describe them.
 How are they alike? different?
 Are they crunchy?
 Juicy?
 Name some that are green.
 Which ones are yellow?

 Teach basic concepts and sort pictures of vegetables and fruit.
 Better yet, use play food and sort them into baskets.

 Worms and Bugs

 Ladybug, Ladybug by Frank Leto is a fun song at a slightly slower pace.
 The little ladybug crawls on a thumb, wrist, arm elbow, ankle, and leg…perfect for naming body parts and initial /l/ practice.

 If you have a little toy ladybug, have it crawl on the children as you sing.
 They squeal and laugh, it’s so cute!